dhewm/dhewm.github.io/mods.md

   on the [Download Page](https://github.com/dhewm/dhewm3/releases/latest)
     - for other platforms you'll have to compile it yourself
-    - there's actually official downloads for Win32 and Linux on amd64, but dhewm3 provides DLLs/.so's anyway in case the official ones don't work on your system
+    - there's actually official downloads for Win32 and Linux on amd64, but dhewm3 provides newer DLLs/.so's updated with the latest changes from dhewm3
 * Once the game data and librecoop.dll/.so/.dylib and librecoopd3xp.dll/.so/dylib are in place, you can start the mod with:
     - `./dhewm3 +set fs_game librecoop` for the main game or